 Crypto is classified as property in most countries, and property is an ‘asset’ for tax purposes.
 An asset gets taxed when it's 'disposed'.

-A capital gain is the profit or loss you make from selling, swapping or spending any asset, including crypto:
+A capital gain is a profit or loss you make from selling, swapping, or spending any asset, including crypto:

 Capital gain = selling price - buying price - fees